 SRPI.
 ACR organized and incorporated SRPI on July 22, 2011 as a wholly owned subsidiary.
 SRPI was incorporated primarily to acquire, construct, commission, operate and maintain power-generating plants and related facilities for the generation of electricity.
 SRPI has obtained its Environmental Compliance Certificate (ECC) on March 20, 2012 for the planned 105 MW coal fired power plant to be located in Zamboanga Ecozone.
-As at March 19, 2020, the Company has not started the construction of the ZAM 100 power plant.
+As at March 31, 2023, the Company has not started the construction of the ZAM 100 power plant.
 The proposals for the Engineering, Procurement and Construction (EPC) rebidding were submitted on August 30, 2018.
-Selection of the contractor who will handle the construction of the project is expected to be concluded in March 2020.
-Meanwhile, the signing of contract and awarding of the Limited Notice to Proceed to the winning bidder is estimated to be in August 2020, with the issuance of Final Notice to Proceed in September 2020.
-The project is expected to be completed in May 2023.
+The selected EPC contractor remains committed to the implementation of the SRPI Project, with regular updating of project requirements to maintain readiness for implementation upon execution of NTP (Notice to Proceed).
+The issuance of NTP is expected in the fourth quarter of 2024, corresponding to a Commercial Operations Date (COD) in March 2027.